bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 The reason we are doing it this way, is to ensure you have the same dependency versions we have.
 Normally we use `npm i {list of dependencies}` to install, and add `-D` for developer dependencies.
 But that would have given us the newest version unless we specified the version number as well.
 Save any updating for later.

-#### Developer dependencies
+#### Development dependencies
-These are dev dependencies, as indicated by their grouping in package.json.
-They are used when building the project and are not included in our finished bundle.
+The devDependencies object contains dependencies that are used for development, building and bundling.
+They handle the code on its way to the bundle, or when running locally, but are not included in the bundle itself.

 [Webpack](https://webpack.js.org/) is the Webpack core, which we need in order to get the other Webpack modules and plugins to work.
 One of the reasons it seems so big is because there are potentially so many plugins and pieces.
 But the basic structure of Webpack is a core with plugins that you add as you need them, with the config that you need.
 Defaults are great a lot of the time.
 This makes the core smaller and our projects smaller.
 It doesn’t affect the bundle size in itself, but it affects the build time and the dev experience.